 Until 24th November 2021, teenage mothers were banned from continuing their education in public schools, and even now there are few public schools that meet their needs.
 The experience of Tanzanian adolescent mothers who dropped out of school due to pregnancy is still surrounded by complexities and stigma.

-This is because, throughout the history of Tanzania as an independent nation, and irrespective of the causes of pregnancies, primary and secondary students who get pregnant were excluded from the public school system.
-Being systemically practiced for about sixty years, eradication of such stigma and discrimination may take long time and require collective efforts.
+Throughout the history of Tanzania students who got pregnant were excluded from the public school system irrespective of the cause of pregnancy.
+Eradication of such stigma and discrimination will take a long time and require collective effort.

-Likewise, large part of the Tanzanian society is patriarchal and regards girls who get pregnant while in school as immoral.
-Stigma and discrimination against teenage mothers begin in the homes and extends to schools, many religious traditions, and the community at large.
+Tanzanian society is patriarchal and regards girls who get pregnant while in school as immoral, even if they were raped.
+Stigma and discrimination against teenage mothers begins in the homes and extends to schools, many religious traditions, and the community at large.

 Furthermore, because of poverty, many teenage mothers lack support from their families and the community alike.
 For instance, alongside removal of the controversial ban, the government of Tanzania has introduced Elimu Haina Mwhisho Program (Education Has No End Program) that is implemented across the country through Focal Development Colleges (FDCs) designed to provide free accredited secondary education to adolescent mothers (WB, 2021).
 However, by December 2021, about 1,200 adolescent mothers regained their studies (Aflatoun International, 2021) while the annual average of school dropouts due to pregnancy is more than 6,000 (World Bank, 2021).